Akif4362/lstm_research/README.md

 ## Notebooks

 This repository contains two notebooks.
-[The first one](https://github.com/Akif4362/lstm_research/blob/main/Prediction_of_Stock_Price_using_LSTM_(full_data).ipynb) uses the full data of the 10 companies to train and test.
+[The first one](https://github.com/Akif4362/lstm_research/blob/main/Prediction_of_Stock_Price_using_LSTM_(full_data).ipynb) uses the full data of the 10 companies to train and test, as LSTMs work better with larger datasets.
 [The second notebook](https://github.com/Akif4362/lstm_research/blob/main/Prediction_of_Stock_Price_using_LSTM_(research_data).ipynb) uses only the portion of the data that was used in the original paper so that a better comparison can be attained.

 ## Dataset